armijnhemel/devicecode/doc/cli.md

 Devices tend to be the same have devices have the same:

+1. known ODM model - some devices are simply rebranded.
+The closest devices are then the other devices with the same ODM and model.
-1. main FCC identifier - if devices have the same FCC identifier, then they tend to be the exact same device, plus or minus perhaps some extras like a harddisk, or a different colour casing.
+2. main FCC identifier - if devices have the same FCC identifier, then they tend to be the exact same device, plus or minus perhaps some extras like a harddisk, or a different colour casing.
-2. PCB id - although vendors could potentially use the same PCB id as other vendors they typically don't.
+3. PCB id - although vendors could potentially use the same PCB id as other vendors they typically don't.

 Other methods to decide if devices are similar: